dalethomas81/HamMessenger/README.md

 Full instructions on how to operate HamMessenger will go here.
 For now, just a couple notes :)

-HamMessenger will beacon your location and comment according to the 'Beacon Frequency' settings in APRS Settings.
+HamMessenger will beacon your location and comment according to the 'Beacon' settings in `APRS` Settings.
+- `Beacon Distance` is the distance in miles that will trigger a beacon.
+- `Beacon Idle Time` is the time in milliseconds that the station must be in the same location after having moved from the last beacon location before a beacon will be sent.
+- `Position Tolerance` under `GPS` settings is the +/- value that will trigger a location update.

-To send a direct message to a station, select 'Messages' on the home screen and press the right arrow on the keyboard.
-A message will be sent according to the settings in APRS Settings.
+To send a direct message to a station, select `Messages` on the `HOME` screen and press `Enter` on the keyboard.
+This will open the `NEW MESSAGE` screen.
+- `Message Text` is the message that will be sent.
+- `Recipient Callsign` is the callsign of the station that will recieve the message.
+Example 'NOCALL-ID'
+- `Recipient SSID` is the ID of the station that will recieve the message.
+Example 'NOCALL-ID'

 Screen navigation information can be found [here](https://github.com/dalethomas81/HamMessenger/blob/master/Documentation/Operating%20Instructions/Screen%20Navigation.md).